Koraavo/habit-tracker/Final Files/README.md

 - get habits with broken streaks
 - show a graph of selected habits

-SQL Alchemy is used to create a database and store the database.
+SQL Alchemy is used to create a database and store the data.

 You can run the file in the terminal or the command prompt by typing
 <code>python3 Final.py </code>

+In order to complete a daily task, you would need to add a checkpoint in the year-month-date hour:min format This is how the habit is also tracked.

+Some basic tests are created in the test_application.py file.

 You can also run your code inside an IDE such as PyCharm by right-clicking on the file and selecting run.